 - Fostering collaboration between agencies.

-Population health promotion starts from a recognition that health behaviours are unlikely to change in a lasting manner unless environmental factors that give rise to them are also changed.
-This implies mounting a campaign that focuses on community engagement and environmental change in addition to modifying individual behaviours.
-Just as individuals change what they consider a priority, communities have a more or less well-voiced set of priorities that may support or inhibit efforts to promote health.
-A survey of perceived community needs is therefore often the first stage in a local health promotion campaign: what does this community perceive as its priorities and how do these match the goals of the health promotion team?
-A community needs assessment will collect data, typically from surveys and interviews with opinion leaders, on the health and social problems of individuals, families and the community as a whole.
-Community Health Centres commonly apply a needs-based approach to planning health promotion programmes; these centres typically have community representation on their board of directors and plan programmes based on community input.
+Health promotion is based on the argument that health behaviours are unlikely to change in a lasting manner unless environmental factors that give rise to them are also changed.
+This implies mounting a campaign that focuses on environmental change and community engagement, in addition to modifying individual behaviours.
+Just as individuals change what they consider a priority, communities have a more or less well-articulated set of priorities that may support or inhibit efforts to promote health.
+An opinion survey of perceived community needs is therefore often the first stage in mounting a local health promotion campaign: what does this community perceive as its priorities and how do these match the goals of the health promotion team?
+Community Health Centres commonly apply a needs-based approach to planning health promotion programmes, guided by community representatives on their board of directors.
 Engaging community members in the planning process not only ensures that the programme is likely to be relevant to local needs, but also helps to ensure community support for the programme and participation in it.
 The actual design of the programme may be developed following a case conference of experts in relevant specialties who suggest approaches designed to match the particular local situation.

 The Ottawa Charter for Health Promotion